ipoerner/docker-in-a-box/README.md

 This is VirtualBox running the Ubuntu install process in headless mode, which means that you don't get to see any output for a short while.

-You'll see more progress being made eventually, so don't worry – how long it takes exactly really depends on how powerful your workstation is.
+You will see more progress being made eventually, so don't worry – how long it takes exactly really depends on how powerful your workstation is.

 The timeout value for this operation is set to 30 minutes, but usually it